iinaamasum/HandOsteoNet_App/README.md

 ## License

-For clinical use and research purposes. © 2024 Qatar University Research Team.
+For clinical use and research purposes. © @iinaamasum 2025.

-## Support

-For technical support or questions about the model architecture, please refer to the original notebook in `../QU_Final_Attention_SEG_v2/qu_final_attention_seg_v2.ipynb`.